Intensive Supervisor Series

 - Session 3: Engaging in Dialogue about Race

-Attendees are expected to attend all three of the sessions as each session builds upon the information received in the previous session.
-By registering, you are committing to attend the three sessions.
+Attendees are expected to attend for the full duration as each session topic builds upon the information discussed in the previous session.
+By registering, you are confirming that you are a supervisor of benefits-eligible staff.

 Maximum number of participants: 25

-Presented by the Office of Diversity and Inclusion, this program will be led by Delphia Howze, Senior HR Business Partner, and held on-line via a video teleconference.
+Presented by the Office of Diversity and Inclusion, this program will be led by Keith Alford, PhD, Chief Diversity and Inclusion Officer, and held on-line via a video teleconference.
 Information and a link will be sent a few days prior to the session.